rydmike/theming_workshop/README.md

 13) A more advanced custom Switch theme, very iOS like.
-This component theme example shows have to make a Switch in Material3, that is very close in style to the iOS switch, if an iOS switch would be colored on widget level to use the custom primary color.
+This component theme example shows have to make a Switch in Material3, that is very close in style to the iOS switch, if an iOS Switch is colored on widget level to use the primary color.
 The iOS switch cannot be themed, nor does the iOS version of the `Switch.adaptive` use primary color.
-Thus when using iOS Switch in a Material app, it must always use a wrapper setting widget color prop to `colorScheme.primary` to get the custom primary color, which is often desired.
-If not wrapped, it it is apple system green when it is an iOS Switch.
+Thus, when using iOS Switch in a Material app, it must always use a wrapper setting widget color prop to `colorScheme.primary` to get the custom primary color, which is often desired.
+If not wrapped, it is Apple system green when it is an iOS Switch.
 By using the M3 iOS themed look alike style, we get a switch that is familiar on both Material and iOS and uses the theme color without any wrapper.
 Branch step: https://github.com/rydmike/theming_workshop/tree/19-theme-step-13